amni/twit_lab/README.md

 ## tweet_tfidf.py

-An incomplete, not working script that intends to calculate the TF-IDF score of each processed tweet.
+Calculates the TF-IDF score of each processed tweet.
+Script is set to work for 10,000 processed tweets.
+Packages may need to be installed to run.

 ## historics_api.py